 Groups are also accusing the premier of ignoring the lessons we have learned about the risks and dangers of privatization.

 Right now, the Ford government is forging ahead with Bill 175, Connecting People to Home and Community Care Act 2020.
 If it passes, which the Ford government is trying to do at breakneck speed, it will result in the handover of almost all government oversight of home care and care provided in retirement residences by personal support workers (PSWs) to private companies.
 It will do nothing to address the critical shortage of PSWs or improve their working conditions.

 The Ontario Health Coalition has been calling for a halt to the Bill, saying it will impact more than 730,000 Ontarians who use home care services and many thousands more who require community care services.
 The coalition says the new legislation would allow the Ontario government to make changes without Legislature approval, dismantle all remaining public governance and control of home care and hand it off to provider companies, including for-profit companies, and expand privatization not only of home care, but also potentially of parts of hospital and long-term care.
-Send Premier Ford a letter on this issue.

 Ignoring the harsh lessons of the COVID-19 crisis, including the perils of privatization, is equivalent to telling every person – living and passed – in long-term care and other seniors’ homes they don’t matter.

 In a sad, twisted irony, Mike Harris could reap further benefits from any expanded home care privatization.
 He and his wife Laura started a private home care franchise in Toronto in 2012.